scalefocus/Flex-ios/README.md

 ***DOMAINS*** - These are all domain names.
 You have to passed them separated with comma(",") in the Run Script.

 ***BASE_URL*** - This is the strings provider service URL.
 You have to passed it as the <BASE_URL> parameter in the Run Script.

-FROM HERE ON THOSE SHOULD **NOT** BE CHAGED OR YOUR SCRIPT MIGHT MISBEHAVE.

-***AUTH_HEADER*** - this is hashed APP_ID + SALT String with SHA256 algorithm.
-curl command is used to make and http call.
-***-o*** is used to specify the destination of the of the file.
-Location where the file will be saved.
-***-H*** is used to specify a HEADER for the http call.
-Last is the http url where the resource is.
-Unzip command is used to unzip a file.
-First we specify the source location
-***-d*** is used to specify the destination where the zip contents will be unzipped.

 -------------